Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Comprehension and classification

 \subsubsection{Symmetry as a pruning tool}

-One of the major flaws of the attempts to define physical complexity/simplicity from algorithmic information theory is that it relies on information compression without any loss.
+One of the major flaws of the attempts to define physical complexity/simplicity from algorithmic information theory is that it relies on information compression without any loss \citep[for an upgraded account on this vivid field and for the original references]{Delahaye99a,Li/Vitanyi08a}.
 In fact, to gain in simplicity we must be allowed to \emph{irreversibly} cut some superfluous hypothesis or initial conditions with an Ockham's razor.
-Moreover, we have seen in \S~\ref{subsec:stabilityabstraction} that information erasing is essential because classification is primordial, ubiquitous and necessary\footnote{A parallel point of view is proposed by Landauer (see, for instance his\citeyear*{Landauer67a} paper and the collection of papers on information erasure edited by Leff and Rex,\citeyear*[specially chap.~4]{Leff/Rex03a}) and leads to a modest realism different from the one proposed here.
-Landauer adopts a strong ontological difference between mathematical entities and reality by denying the existence of~$\pi$, for instance \cite[p.~65]{Landauer99a}.
+Moreover, we have seen in \S~\ref{subsec:stabilityabstraction} that information erasing is essential because classification is primordial, ubiquitous and necessary\footnote{A parallel point of view is proposed by Landauer (see, for instance his \citeyear{Landauer67a} paper and the collection of papers on information erasure edited by Leff and Rex, \citeyear[specially chap.~4]{Leff/Rex03a}) and leads to a modest realism different from the one proposed here.
+Landauer adopts a strong ontological difference between mathematical entities and reality by denying the existence of~$\pi$, for instance \citep[p.~65]{Landauer99a}.
 The proposal I prefer to defend here is that what $\pi$ and a cherry designate differ one from the other by their degree of reality on a continuous scale.}.
 We cannot avoid working with some equivalence classes, some of which we nonetheless take as primitive entities by not considering the distinct properties that allow to discriminate its elements, ones from the others.
 By quotienting a set in equivalence classes, the second facet of symmetry is more a mean of elimination than a mean of compression.
-Here we stick to the original meaning of abstraction, considered as a synonymous of removal (Cournot \citeyear*[chap.~XI, \S\S~147-149]{Cournot56a} discusses several processes of such a disentanglement).
+Here we stick to the original meaning of abstraction, considered as a synonymous of removal (Cournot \citeyear[chap.~XI, \S\S~147-149]{Cournot56a} discusses several processes of such a disentanglement).
 Algorithmic reduction appears only to be a special case of labelling each class by one privileged element~$x^*$ (specifically, one of the shortest) and, then, the algorithmic depth of~$x$ quantifies the transformation~$\ftransfo{T}$ that maps~$x^*$ to $x=\ftransfo{T}(x^*)$.
-However, this algorithmic interpretation can hardly embrace the physical world without substantial new foundations; as we have seen, because of continuity and randomness, whether they are fundamental or just convenient, most, if not all, physical transformations cannot be reduced in a discrete sequence of binary operations.
+However, this algorithmic interpretation can hardly embrace the physical world without substantial new foundations; because of continuity and randomness, whether they are fundamental or just convenient, most, if not all, physical transformations cannot be reduced in a discrete sequence of binary operations.
+As far as I know, nobody has been able to provide the algorithmic complexity or the algorithmic depth of an electron.